MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 Most often the employer hires an outside firm to administer the plan and process claims and payments.
 For instance, a firm can hire an insurance company in order to assess and proceed claims under its employee health plan, while retaining the responsibility to pay the claims itself.

+#### Benefits and usage of ASO
+In an ASO, yearly funding levels are based on actual paid claims, while fully-insured plans are affected by the insurer's evaluation of anticipated claims for a chosen year.
+When given claims come to be less then anticipated, employers keep the surplus and that can be reinvested.
+However, when budgeted amounts are exceeded the employer is held responsible.

+ASO plans are convinient for benefits such as short term disability, extended health and dental care, but may not be suitable for life insurance and high extended health care plans.
+It is up to the employer to weigh the risks and benefits of how different ASO arrangements may impact their organizations.

 ### Stop-Loss Insurance 101
 Stop-Loss Insurance Coverage is defined as a layer of coverage that provides reimbursement to self-insured employers for catastrophic claims exceeding predetermined levels.
 This coverage is purchased by employers who self-fund their employee benefit plan so that they don’t have to assume all of the liability for losses arising from an extremely high medical claim.